Whether you choose to breastfeed, use formula, or a bit of both, milk provides all the nutrition your baby needs from birth until around 6 months old.

 Some of the signs your baby might be ready to start solid foods include:

-- She wants to chew and puts things in her mouth
+- They want to chew and puts things in their mouth

-- She appears to be still hungry after increasing milk feeds for a few days
+- They appear to be still haungry after increasing milk feeds for a few days

-- She is showing interest in other people’s eating
+- They are showing interest in other people’s eating

 *Babies are ready to eat solid foods at different ages.
-In case of doubt or questions, always check with your pediatrician.
+In case of doubt or questions, always check with your paediatrician.